On the Impossible Safety of Large AI Models: Dangerous scenarios

 \subsection{Centralized backdoor attacks}

 Recently, \cite{goldwasser22} proved that any machine learning framework with a central server allowed the central server to plant \emph{provably undetectable} backdoors.
 Under cryptographic assumptions, such backdoors in the model require exponentially many queries to be exposed.
 If used in content moderation, they would allow any malicious party that is colluding with the central server to imperceptibly modify their (undesirable) inputs to make them pass the content moderation filter, or to be widely recommended.
-This is highly concerning, given the already exposed connivance between large technology companies and authoritarian regimes~\cite{facebookfiles_dictators}, or the clout of authoritarian regimes on some large technology companies~\cite{jackma}.
+This is highly concerning, given the already exposed connivance between large technology companies and authoritarian regimes~\cite{facebookfiles_dictators}, the clout of authoritarian regimes on some large technology companies~\cite{jackma}, the increasing opaqueness of LAIMs' development~\cite{bloomberg_google}, and the firing of big technology companies' ethics teams~\cite{microsoft_ethics}.

-Evidently, these concerns do not require the existence of provably undetectable backdoors to be raised, given the current opaqueness of today's most influential algorithms.
-However, we stress here that, especially for complex \emph{foundation models}, the high dimensionality of modern algorithms exacerbate their vulnerability to backdooring and other malicious secret designs.
 Arguably, the security of such models demand that they be constructed in a fully decentralized and verifiable manner, as proposed by~\cite{ElMhamdiFGGHR21,monna}.